FIFA World Cup: Best performances by confederations

 To date, the final of the World Cup has only been contested by teams from the UEFA (Europe) and CONMEBOL (South America) confederations.
-European nations have won twelve titles, while South American nations have won ten.
+European nations have won thirteen titles, while South American nations have won ten.
+At the semi-final level, five different World Cups, (1934), (1966), (1982), (2006), and (2018), all hosted by UEFA nations, were all-European affairs.
 Only three teams from outside these two continents have ever reached the semi-finals of the competition: United States (North, Central America and Caribbean) in 1930; South Korea (Asia) in 2002; and Morocco (Africa) in 2022.
-Only one Oceanian qualifier, Australia in 2006, has advanced to the second round, a feat they later reaccomplished in 2022.
+Only one Oceanian qualifier, Australia in 2006, has advanced to the second round, a feat they later reaccomplished in 2022 and 2026.
 (Note: Australia's qualification in 2006 was through the Oceanian zone as they were a member of the OFC member during qualifying.
 However, on 1 January 2006, they left the Oceania Football Confederation and joined the Asian Football Confederation.
-In 2022, they again reached the second round, albeit representing Asia.)
+In 2022 and 2026, they again reached the second round, albeit representing Asia.)